 “Digital payments in the form of debit, credit and prepaid cards are commonplace.
 We are also seeing mobile payments like Apple Pay and Google Pay, as well as the ability to send money by email.
 There is even limited use of cryptocurrencies like Bitcoin.”

 Differing from cryptocurrencies, CBDCs are digital forms of fiat money, which is established by government regulation, monetary authority or law.

 “Digital currencies are designed to provide the same benefits as cash – safety, universal access, resilience, privacy and competition – but in an electronic format that could be used for online transactions or at the point of sale, using a mobile phone or a special card or device,” added Lane.

 The bank is currently exploring possibilities such as design features, cross-border transactions, integration into the existing financial system and protecting privacy while preventing illicit use.

-“As the world changes, the bank will continue to fulfill its mandate to support secure, reliable and efficient payment options that benefit all Canadians,” Lane said, adding digital currencies – “even ones issued by central banks” – won’t replace cash or bank deposits.
+“As the world changes, the bank will continue to fulfill its mandate to support secure, reliable and efficient payment options that benefit all Canadians,” Lane said, adding digital currencies – “even ones issued by central banks” – won’t replace cash or bank deposits any time soon.